Official site/v1.10.11

 Local + remote

-One model for projects, SSH targets, and files.
+One model for projects, SSH targets, files, and Git state.

 Operating style